akhileshchary/akhileshchary/README.md

 - DevOps (Git, Ansible, Kubernetes, CI/CD, Jenkins,Terraform,)

 💼 **Professional experience**:
-Worked as an IT Administrator at **BOXFinity Pvt Ltd**, Hyderabad, where I gained hands-on experience in systems administration and IT infrastructure.
+Worked as an IT Administrator at **Boxfinity Pvt Ltd**, Hyderabad, where I gained hands-on experience in systems administration and IT infrastructure.

 📫 **Reach me at**:
 [akhileshcharymogili@gmail.com](mailto:akhileshcharymogili@gmail.com)